RiriChen/SysProg-Class/assignments/2-StudentDB/a2-questions.md

     For this question I am asking you to perform some online research to investigate why there is a difference between the size of the file reported by the `ls` command and the actual storage used on the disk reported by the `du` command.
 Understanding why this happens by design is important since all good systems programmers need to understand things like how linux creates sparse files, and how linux physically stores data on disk using fixed block sizes.
 Some good google searches to get you started: _"lseek syscall holes and sparse files"_, and _"linux file system blocks"_.
 After you do some research please answer the following:

     - Please explain why the file size reported by the `ls` command was 128 bytes after adding student with ID=1, 256 after adding student with ID=3, and 4160 after adding the student with ID=64?

-        > **ANSWER:** _start here_
+`
+        > **ANSWER:** The `ls` command shows the logical size of the file, which is determined by the offsets used during writes.
+When the students with IDs, 1, 3 and 64 are added to the database file, empty data (zeros) is created in between those IDs.

     -   Why did the total storage used on the disk remain unchanged when we added the student with ID=1, ID=3, and ID=63, but increased from 4K to 8K when we added the student with ID=64?

-        > **ANSWER:** _start here_
+        > **ANSWER:** The Linux file system creates sparse files; they represent empty data without taking up physical disk space.
+Physical storage usage only increases when actual data is written.

     - Now lets add one more student with a large student ID number  and see what happens: